ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 },
 ...
 ```
 {: caption="Example 13.
-Telling your app how to bootstrap your custom code" caption-side="top"}
+Telling your app how to bootstrap your custom code" caption-side="bottom"}

 The following example shows the beginnings for the application in app.js.
 Lines 1 - 3 tell the node to load modules that are need to get started.